Greek Yogurt Smoothie

 Peanut Butter - Peanut butter adds more protein and flavor to this easy smoothie.
 I love peanut butter and typically use the natural drippy kind.
 Almond butter or another type of nut butter would also work!

-Other Add-Ins: sometimes I add flaxseed meal and chia seed to my smoothie to make it more nutrient dense.
+Other Add-Ins: sometimes I add flaxseed meal, hemp hearts, and chia seed to my smoothie to make it more nutrient dense.
 A tablespoon of each is usually what I do.
-I have also added a tablespoon of brewers yeast to this recipe to enhance my milk supply while breastfeeding.
-If you like adding some greens to your smoothies, go ahead and add a handful of baby spinach.

-How to Make Greek Yogurt Smoothies
+How to Make Greek Yogurt Smoothie

 Simply add all of the ingredients, starting with the milk, to the blender.
 I have found that smoothies blend much easier when you add the liquid first, so that is why I recommend adding the milk first.

-Greek Yogurt Smoothie Variations
+Ingredients in Greek Yogurt Smoothie in a blender.

 Greek Yogurt Popsicles.
 You can use this mixture to make popsicles!
 Just pour into popsicle molds and freeze.